Breast lift

 - Planning to have more children

 Talk with a plastic surgeon if you are considering cosmetic breast surgery.
 Discuss how you expect to look and feel better.
-Keep in mind that the desired result is improvement, not perfection.
+Keep in mind that the desired and expected result is improvement, not perfection.

 Risks